 - made an error in finding the worker to be non-co-operative.

 When a worker does not meet an obligation, the WSIB determines whether there was a legitimate reason.
 Workers are not penalized for non-co-operation if there is a legitimate reason.
 Legitimate reasons include, but are not limited to:

 - unexpected illness, accidents, severe weather conditions

-- compelling personal reasons, such as a death in the family
+- compelling personal reasons, such as a death in the family, and

 - the actions or inactions of a relevant third party, such as Canada Revenue Agency (CRA), if tax records are involved.

 A worker may request up to 3 weeks vacation time per year.
-Vacation time may be approved if the worker and the decision-maker agree upon the time of the vacation, and it does not interfere with the worker's ability to fulfill any of the obligations.
+Vacation time may be approved if the worker and the WSIB agree upon the time of the vacation, and it does not interfere with the worker's ability to fulfill any of their obligations.

 Offences - Fraud